The Western Arctic from the CBL 2002 cruise

 Seasonal and Interannual variability of the Arctic surface Mixed Layer

-- from 1979 to 2012 from hydrographic observations (Peralta-Ferriz and Woodgate, submitted)
+- from 1979 to 2012 from hydrographic observations (Peralta-Ferriz and Woodgate, in press)

 Bering Strait Mooring Cruise 2014